 Breast augmentation surgery is an outpatient surgery, most frequently performed under general anesthesia.
 The surgery typically lasts between one and two hours.
 After surgery, you will spend another one to two hours in recovery to insure you are comfortable, any nausea is under control, and you are adequately awake and alert before you are discharged.
 You won’t be allowed to drive so be sure you’ve arranged for someone to take you home.

 Your incisions will be covered by a small amount of gauze, and a post-operative bra will have been put on you after surgery.
-Your surgeon will provide instructions on how to care for your incisions that day and in the coming weeks.
+Dr. Slack will provide instructions on how to care for your incisions that day and in the coming weeks.
 Follow these instructions precisely for the best healing and minimal scarring.
 Most patients will be given a prescription for narcotic pain medications to get you through the first few days.

 Your task this first day is simply to rest.
 It may seem like surgery was “done to you,” but the minute an incision was made for your breast augmentation, your body became an active participant.
 It immediately got to work to help you heal from the process.
 So rest and let it do its thing.